mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 - $9*60,000 = 540,000$ lbs of soybean oil
 - $11*200,000 = 2,200,000$ lbs of soybean meal

-So the quantities match except for 10,000 lbs short on soybean oil coverage.
+So the quantities match except for being under hedged by 10,000 lbs in soybean oil.